nuraly122/2048game/README.md

 # 2048game
 2048 Game.
-Creating a game for the final Java programming language project.
+Creating a game for the final exam of Java programming language project.

 The goal of the project is: to create a program that includes a graphical user interface, files such as a database, work with calendars, including work with projects as well as Try-Catch.